Unplugged Lesson

 1 - Introduction

-We'll use the familiar structure of the "Old MacDonald Had a Farm" song to show that an item (the IF) always forces a specific action (the THEN).
+We'll use the structure of the "Old MacDonald Had a Farm" song to show how an item (the IF) can prompt a specific action (the THEN).

 By the end, the class will collaborate to write their own custom rules using school items, translating simple observations into a fun, logical program they can perform together.